 To protect allergic persons from undesired consumption of allergens, the food labeling regulation of the EU was passed.
 This EU regulation is continuously updated and revised (EU regulation 1169/2011, became effective in December 2014).
 Since November 2005, food producers are committed to label ingredients which can cause allergies or intolerances.
 This includes following substances and food produced from them:

 Furthermore, sulfur dioxide and sulfites in a concentration more than 10 milligram per kilogram must be labelled.
-Other countries also have labelling regulations, adapted to country-specific allergens, e.g. concerning:
+Other countries also have labelling regulations, adapted to country-specific allergens, e.g. concerning Histamine.

 In most production lines, more than one product is produced which may result in unintended contaminations with allergens.
-To protect consumers and to assure an adequate labelling, a reliable allergen analysis must be applied.
-For this purpose, R-Biopharm provides immunochemical as well as molecular biological techniques.
+Contamination may occur due to cross-contact of raw materials, poor storage, contaminated joint production machinery, dust in the air, improper reuse of leftovers, incomplete or faulty packaging, or other.
+To protect consumers and to assure an adequate labelling, an HACCP concept including reliable on-site allergen analyses must be implemented.
+Measures such as well thought out production schedules and effective cleaning practices can minimize allergen cross contact.

 Choose a technology

 Choose a parameter

 Choose your product